-First of all, please ensure that there is nothing wrong with the Bluetooth car stereo systems or accessories.
-Then, keep reading on this article to learn how to fix iPhone Bluetooth not working in iOS 10.3.2/10.3.3.
+If your iPhone keeps disconnecting from car or accessories, first of all, ensure that there is nothing wrong with the Bluetooth car stereo systems or accessories.
+If the problem is on iPhone’s side, keep reading to following steps to fix iPhone Bluetooth not working in iOS 11/iOS 10.3.3.

-You can turn off Bluetooth from Control Center, or through going to Settings > Bluetooth and toggling Bluetooth off.
+If you are experiencing bad Bluetooth connection in iOS 11, you can turn off Bluetooth from Control Center, or go to Settings > Bluetooth to toggle Bluetooth off.

 - Go to Settings > Bluetooth.